Kombucha Leather: Your Guide To SCOBY Leather

 SCOBY leather is a flexible biomaterial that’s made from a symbiotic culture of bacteria and yeast (SCOBY).
 A SCOBY grows thicker with each brew as the culture feeds on the dissolved sugar, polyphenols and other nutrients in the freshly brewed and sweetened tea.

 Once the SCOBY achieves the desired size its harvested and treated just like traditional textile leather, this is followed by the drying process before being molded into shape.
 SCOBYs can be grown much more efficiently than leather, because it doesn’t rely on any animal products during production.
+Here at Grow You Pantry we grow our own SCOBYs!
+If you're interested in SCOBYs, or other kombucha accessories check out Our Store for the latest price.

 How Is SCOBY Leather Different From Animal-Based Leather?